 If you haven’t done so yet, please enter $50 Amazon Gift Card Giveaway.
 It’s open till 12am PST Saturday, October 1st so you still have time to enter.
 Also, thank you for taking your time to answer my question about what ingredients or dish you want to see on Just One Cookbook.
 I will start working on this list to feature the recipes and dishes requested.

 - 2 Tbsp. rice vinegar

 - 1 1/2 Tbsp. soy sauce

 - 1 tsp. sugar

-- Put sesame seeds in a frying pan and toast them on low heat until 2-3 sesame seeds starts jumping (similar to popcorn).
-Remove from the heat immediately.
+- Put sesame seeds in a frying pan and toast them on low heat.
+When 2-3 sesame seeds start popping, remove from the heat.

 - Grind the toasted sesame seeds with a motor and pestle until smooth.